Shawntru/5e-Spellbook/README.md

 - Realizing entire project scope within 5 days, including creating a robust testing suite
 - Interactive Styling
 - Creating a fast and responsive app utilizing React
+- Cemented understanding of CSS Keyframe animation by creating all animations from scratch

 ## Screenshots